Building Maintenance Bylaw

 There was an introductory phase with each stakeholder group where the general idea of a bylaw was presented and input was gathered.
 We developed the building exterior visual assessment form with these groups.
 We also looked at other standards in developing this bylaw, including the ASTM Standard Guide for Property Condition Assessments and the BOMA 2013 Recommended Practices in Health + Safety: A guide for Building Owners + Managers – Building Envelope Safety Supplement.
 The second phase of engagement focused on crafting a bylaw that would enhance public safety and align as much as possible with industry practices.
 Based on feedback from the stakeholder group, we changed the frequency of the assessments to be carried out every five years instead of four.
 We also changed the bylaw so that it does not mandate the involvement of a professional.
 The visual assessment must be done by someone with the education, training, skills and experience sufficient to carry out the visual assessment.

 Who can complete or sign for the Building Exterior Visual Assessment?

-The credentials of the assessor must be supplied on the bottom of each page in the Building Exterior Visual Assessment form.
+The assessor’s credentials must be supplied on the bottom of each page in the Building Exterior Visual Assessment form.

 Can drones be used to do the exterior wall inspections?